-Campus: UC Berkeley Program Director:

-S. Katharine Hammond Ph.D., CIH | hammondk@berkeley.edu

-Associate Program Director:

-Elizabeth Noth, Ph.D. | bnoth@berkeley.edu

-Website: Berkeley Public Health: Industrial Hygiene
+Campus: UC Berkeley Interim Program Directors: Elizabeth Noth, Ph.D. | bnoth@berkeley.edu Ajay Pillarisetti, Ph.D. | hammondk@berkeley.edu Website: Berkeley Public Health: Industrial Hygiene

 The program in Industrial Hygiene trains technical professionals and scientists committed to preventing job-related disease and injury.
 Industrial hygiene is the science and art of recognizing, evaluating, and controlling exposure to harmful agents in the workplace.
 The goal of the Industrial Hygiene (IH) Program is to educate committed and passionate industrial hygienists with both a firm theoretical background to enable growth and flexibility in our rapidly changing world and a good grasp of the practical aspects of the field to implement this knowledge as practitioners (M.S. and M.P.H. students) and researchers (doctoral students).